BioHouse Learning Community

 BioHouse students will meet premiere scientists in various sub-disciplines of biology and discuss cutting-edge science issues with invited guests over dinner.
 Examples of typical BioHouse activities include:

-- Research and job opportunities
+- Academic workshops and group study opportunities